rtyt3000/insta-tg/README.md

 # Insta-TG
 A simple bot that forwards Instagram posts to Telegram channels.

-Currently not finalised, if you have the energy you can try to make it normally working

 ## Installation
 1. Clone the repository
 2. Install the requirements